-Laboratory testing of a representative soil sample obtained during our subsurface exploration indicated that the soil sample tested had a sulfate content of 516 ppm.
+Laboratory testing of representative soil samples obtained from nearby lots for previous investigations (44R, 75R) indicated that the soil samples tested had soluble sulfate contents of 74 516 ppm.
 Accordingly, the soils are classified as having a 'low potential' for deterioration of concrete due to the presence of soluble sulfate.
 As such, conventional Type II Portland cement may be used for all concrete in contact with site soils.

-To evaluate the corrosion potential of ferrous metal in contact with onsite native soil a sample was tested for soil resistivity, soluble chloride and pH.
-The test indicated that the onsite soil tested has a minimum soil resistivity of 9,373 OHM-cm, soluble chloride content of 72 ppm and a pH of 5.6.
-Based on this result, the onsite native soil is considered to be mildly corrosive to ferrous metal.
+To evaluate the corrosion potential of ferrous metal in contact with native soil, testing for resistivity, soluble chloride and pH is typically prescribed.
+Testing of soils on nearby lots (44R, 74R) during previous investigations indicated that the soil tested had a minimum soil resistivity of 5,071 and 9,373 OHM-cm, soluble chloride content of 8.46 and 72.0 ppm and a pH of 5.24 and 5.57.
+Based on these results, the onsite native soil is considered to be mildly corrosive to ferrous metal.
+To address the acidic soil conditions, we recommend a lower water/cement ratio, ~0.4, for reinforced concrete.
+The lower water/cement ratio will reduce permeability of the concrete and reduce the susceptibility of the reinforcing steel to acidic corrosion.